papermoonio/workflows/README.md

   2. **Category Generation** (splits docs by categories defined in `llms_config.json`)

 - **`generate_llms_standard.py`**
-  Crawls your documentation folder (by default `docs/`), processes any snippet includes, and builds:
+  Crawls your documentation folder (by default `docs/`), processes any snippet included, and builds:
   - `llms-full.txt`: A single, large text file containing all doc content
   - `llms.txt`: A simpler outline of pages.